Annam (French protectorate): Administration

 Annam was ruled in theory by its emperor (from the Nguyễn Phúc family, which was also the ruling dynasty of the previous Vietnamese state in the region), assisted by the "comat" or secret council.
 This council was composed of the heads of the six ministerial departments nominated by the emperor, namely interior, finance, war, ritual, justice, and public works.
 Formally the four protectorates of French Indochina were ruled by their respective monarchs, but in fact the protectorates were all under the close control of the French senior residents.
-As the Governor-General of French Indochina Pierre Pasquier stated: “The King reigns but the Resident superior rules.”
+As a Governor-General of French Indochina, Pierre Pasquier, stated: “The King reigns but the Resident superior rules.”
 The effective power in the protectorate was in the hands of the resident-superior with both the monarch and the local high officials playing a subordinate role to his office.

 The Resident Superior, stationed at Huế, was the representative of France and the virtual ruler of the country.
 He presided over a council (Conseil de Protectorat) composed of the chiefs of the French services in Annam, together with two members of the "comat"; this body deliberated on questions of taxation affecting the budget of Annam and on local public works.
 A native governor (Tong Doc or Tuan Phu), assisted by a native staff, administered each of the provinces into which the country was divided, and native officials of lower rank governed the areas into which these provinces were subdivided.
 The governors took their orders from the imperial government, but they were under the eye of French residents.

 Native officials were appointed by the court, but the Resident Superior had power to annul an appointment.
 The mandarinate or official class was recruited from all ranks of the people by competitive examination.
 In the province of Tourane (Da Nang), a French tribunal alone exercised jurisdiction, but it administered native law where natives were concerned.
 Outside this territory the native tribunals survived.

 From 1 January 1898, the French directly took over the right to collect all taxes in the protectorate of Annam and to allocate salaries to the Emperor of the Nguyễn dynasty and its mandarins.
 In a notice dated 24 August 1898, the Resident-Superior of Annam wrote: "From now on, in the Kingdom of Annam there are no longer two governments, but only one" (meaning that the French government completely took over the administration).